jbbutler/AR-Catalog-Tutorial/README.md

 + `MERRA2_gridarea.nc`: a mapping from pixel to area occupied, used in the tutorial
 + `2022_storm_df.h5`: one year of storms from the event-based catalog

+## Instructions

+Feel free to clone the repository, ensuring that all of the above files are in the home folder.

+Then, open up the tutorial notebook and have fun!
+(If needed, you may use the `antarctic_ars` environment from the above .yml file.)